Differential invariants of generic parabolic Monge-Ampere equations: Introduction

 \section{Introduction}

-Since Monge's "Application de l'Analyse \`{a} la G\'{e}om\'{e}trie" Monge-Ampere equations periodically attract attention of geometers.
-This is not only due to the numerous applications to geometry, mechanics and physics.
-Geometry of these equations being tightly related with various parts of the modern differential geometry has all merits to be studied as itself.
-Last 2-3 decades manifested a return of interest to geometry of Monge-Ampere equations, mostly to elliptic and hyperbolic ones.
-The reader will find an account of recent results together with an extensive bibliography in \cite{KLR}.
+After the classical ``Application de l'Analyse \`{a} la G\'{e}om\'{e}trie'' by G.~Monge, Monge-Amp\`ere equations continuously attract attention of geometers and physicists.
+Indeed they are intimately related with numerous parts of modern differential geometry, like for example Calabi-Yau conjecture, but also have various applications to physics.
+For example, these equations appears in cosmological models and describe classes of exact solutions of Einstein's field equations (see for example \cite{NutShef,Pavlov} and the extensive account in \cite{Stephani}).
+Other applications of these equations can also be found in \cite{Gutierrez,KLR,Nutku}.\\ Last 2-3 decades manifested a new wave of interest in the geometry of these equations, mostly of elliptic and hyperbolic types.
+In \cite{KLR} the reader will find a rather complete account of classical and recent results on the geometry of Monge-Amp\`ere equations and also an extensive bibliography.

 In this article we study geometry of classical parabolic Monge-Ampere equations (PMAs) on the basis of a new approach sketched in \cite{V}.
-According to it, a PMA $\mathcal{E}\subset J^{2}(\pi), \,\pi$ being a 1-dimensional fiber bundle over a bidimensional manifold, is completely characterized by its \emph{characteristic distribution} $\mathcal{D_{\mathcal{E}}}$ which is a 2-dimensional Lagrangian distribution on $J^{1}(\pi)$, and vice versa.
-Such distributions and, accordingly, the corresponding to them PMAs, are naturally subdivided into four classes, \emph{integrable, generic} and two types of \emph{special} ones (see \cite{V} and sec.4).
-All integrable Lagrangian foliations are locally contact equivalent.
-A consequence of it is that a PMA $\mathcal{E}$ is locally contact equivalent to the equation $u_{xx}=0$ iff the distribution $\mathcal{D_{\mathcal{E}}}$ is integrable.
-This exhausts the integrable case.
-On the contrary, nonintegrable Lagrangian distributions are very diversified and our main goal here is to describe their multiplicity, i.e., more precisely, equivalence classes of PMAs with respect to contact transformations.
+It is based on the observation that a PMA $\mathcal{E}\subset J^{2}(\pi), \,\pi$ being a 1-dimensional fiber bundle over a bidimensional manifold, is completely characterized by a 2-dimensional Lagrangian distribution $\mathcal{D_{\mathcal{E}}}$ on $J^{1}(\pi)$ , called the \emph{characteristic distribution} of $\mathcal{E}$, and vice versa.
+Such distributions and, accordingly, the corresponding PMAs, are naturally subdivided into four classes of \emph{integrable, generic} and two \emph{special} types of equations (see \cite{V} and sec.4).
+In this classification, integrable PMAs are those whose characteristic distributions are integrable.
+Since all integrable Lagrangian distributions are locally contact equivalent, all integrable PMAs are locally contact equivalent to one of them, say, to the equation $u_{xx}=0$.
+On the contrary, nonintegrable Lagrangian distributions are very diversified and our main goal here is to describe their multiplicity, i.e., equivalence classes of PMAs with respect to contact transformations.